List of Hotel Transylvania characters: Introduced in Hotel Transylvania 3: Summer Vacation

+Tinkles

 Tinkles (voiced by Joe Whyte) is a giant puppy and Dennis' pet who first appears in the short Puppy!.
 In his debut, Tinkles was obtained by Dracula when Mavis and Johnny think that Dennis having a pet is too much of a responsibility.
 Dennis loves Tinkles very much and he and Winnie are Tinkles' best friends.
 Tinkles does cause some trouble for Dracula, but as shown in the third movie, he only obeys Drac.

 In Hotel Transylvania 3: Summer Vacation, Dennis sneaks Tinkles on the vacation that Mavis plans for Drac.
 Tinkles later helps in the resistance against Abraham Van Helsing when he takes control of the Kraken.

 In Hotel Transylvania: Transformania, Tinkles was affected by the Monstrification Ray where it briefly turned him into a normal puppy.